weaverba137/crange/README.rst

   entries for the absorber table.
 * The pair production and bremsstrahlung computations should be updated to reflect Sørensen's 2010 paper (see art_ahs1 in the crange.bib file).
-* Update instructions for creating a distribution file from GitHub;
-  Update install from distribution instructions.

 License
 -------